Textile Arts Center is made up of a dedicated team of entrepreneurs, artists, designers, and textile enthusiasts.

 Kelly Valletta is an artist, experienced art educator and one of the founding team members of TAC.
 She attended Pratt Institute where she received her Masters in Art Education.
 She believes that the arts can play a vital role in community engagement, and thoroughly enjoys sharing her broad knowledge of art with people of all ages.

 Kira Silver has been involved with TAC since 2010.
-Beginning as an intern, she soon after became a weaving instructor.
-She learned weaving in January 2009 at Oberlin and hasn't stopped since.
-Other than weaving, she runs her business By The Baker, dabbles in screen printing, sewing, some major plant-loving and cat snuggling.
+Beginning as an intern, she soon became a weaving instructor, and has been full time on the team since November 2016.
+She learned weaving in 2009 at Oberlin and hasn't stopped since.
+Her side business, By the Baker, is focused on weaving and sewing, making utilitarian pieces like pouches and tool rolls.
+She also hand out with her daughter and dabbles in screen printing, sewing, mending, plant-tending, and cat snuggling.
 Her background is in teaching both kids and adults alike, creating displays for Anthropologie and tackling a wide variety of freelance creative opportunities.

 So Ye Oh is an artist, making soft sculptures by using various types of fabrics.
 Through studies of developmental psychology from college and further research in graduate school, she focuses on a theme of a transitional object in relation to her childhood.
 She received a BA from the University of Michigan in 2016 and graduated from the MFA Fine Arts program at Pratt Institute in 2020.
 Starting as an intern in early 2020, she has been continuing to work for TAC, one of her big resources and inspirations for her current art practice.